The Actions Of A Brave Vietnam Medic Are Being Rewarded With The Highest Military HonorDan Doyle

 Sgt.
-Gary Michael Rose was awarded a Distinguished Service Cross in 1971 for his actions over those three days.
+Gary Michael Rose was awarded a Distinguished Service Cross in 1971 for his actions over those four days.
 But on October 23, 2017, that medal will be upgraded to a Medal of Honor at the White House.
 The entire SOG team received a Presidential Unit Citation in 2002, which equates to a Distinguished Service Cross for every Green Beret who served with the team.
 Sgt.
 Rose retired from the US Army at the rank of Captain.

 Rose, who is 69 years old, in the typical manner of so many of those awarded the Medal of Honor feels that this MOH is for all the soldiers that served in MACV SOG teams during that war and that it represents the courage and honor of those men.

 The Veterans Site sends its respect and thanks to Captain Gary Michael Rose.
 Your courage and commitment to your men in the most difficult of circumstances is inspiring to all.